huster8/hello-world/git-blog/README.md

-# Getting Started with Create React App
+# Portfolio Page to Upload Coding Projects

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App] for learning purposes.

+## To Lists

+- [ ] Add an option to upload images for new coding projects
+- [ ] Add a drop-down option to preview projects using images
+- [ ] Add login option to ensure only an admin can add/remove new projects
+- [ ] Use Tailwind for learning purposes to make a more aesthetic look
+- [ ] Move database to back=end server for practice purposes

 ## Available Scripts

-In the project directory, you can run:
+Below are available scripts that can be run in the project directory (default information to any new React App):

 ### `npm start`